 7. Have some cash available

-According to some research, it came to surface that 33% of small businesses have cash flow/ capital issues.
+According to some research, it came to the surface that 33% of small businesses have cash flow/ capital issues.

 In periods of crisis, you must be assured that you can take advantage of fleeting opportunities by having some cash reserve.
 Always maintain a minimum cash reserve ratio from your returns for such time.
 While setting up a business, always procure insurance policies beforehand as they come in handy.
 Back up your business with reliable sponsors and investors and don’t forget to frequently review your finances